smsearcy/ansible-role-bitbucket/README.md

 This role require Ansible 2.0 or higher.

-This role was designed for Ubuntu Server 14.04 LTS.
+This role was designed for RHEL/CentOS 7 (forked from a role designed for Ubuntu Server 14.04 LTS).

 Role Variables
 --------------